spsdco/notes/bugs.md

 There's so many bugs.
 Lets not use the bugtracker just yet

 - Rename Notes
-- You can't have two notes called the same [FIXED 09/03/13 - mh0]
 - Dates is buggy
 - Date needs to be shown on new note
 - No Excerpts